GR

 Learn more →Impact

-I'm involved with different projects in higher-risk locations designed to provide meaningful assistance, build resilience, and give people a voice.
+I'm involved with different projects in challenging locations designed to provide meaningful assistance, build resilience, and give people a voice.

-A new project I initiated in 2025 is to assist with initiatives to educate women and girls in Afghanistan.
+A new project I initiated in 2025 is to assist with locally-led initiatives to educate women and girls in remote parts of Afghanistan.
+I'm also assisting Afghan women to tell their stories.
+These stories are extraordinarily powerful, and provide a voice to those who have had their voice taken away.

 I fund most of these projects myself.
 However, if you're in a position to contribute - even in a small way - please reach out.